View Rebecca Heldt's Obituary on thegazette.com/ and share memories

 |

-REBECCA S. "BECKY" HELDT Cedar Rapids Rebecca S. "Becky" Heldt, 58, of Cedar Rapids, died on Friday, April 24, 2020, at her home.
+REBECCA S. "BECKY" HELDT Cedar Rapids Rebecca S. "Becky" Heldt, 58, of Cedar Rapids, died Friday, April 24, 2020, at her home.
 A Celebration of Life service will be held at a later date.
 Iowa Cremation is in charge of arrangements.
-Survivors include her daughter, Christy Heldt of Iowa City; parents, Paul and Sally Larson of Cedar Rapids; a brother, Rob of North English; and several aunts and uncles.
+Survivors include her daughter, Christy Heldt of Iowa City; a son, Jeremy of Wisconsin; parents, Paul and Sally Larson of Cedar Rapids; a brother, Rob of North English; and several aunts and uncles.
 Becky was born Aug.
-13, 1961, in Cedar Rapids, and graduated from Kirkwood Community College.
+13, 1961, in Cedar Rapids.
+She graduated from Kirkwood Community College.
 Becky enjoyed boating, watching television and the time spent with her beloved family.
-Please leave a message or tribute to Becky's family on our web page, www.iowacremation.com, under obituaries.
+Please leave a message or tribute to Becky's family on the website www.iowacremation.com under obituaries.